any-docs/css/content/reference/at-rules/@view-transition/index.md

 - `navigation`
   - A keyword specifying the effect this at-rule will have on the document's view transition behavior.
 Possible values are:
     - `auto`
-      - The document will undergo a view transition when taking part in a navigation, provided the navigation is [same-origin](/en-US/docs/Web/Security/Defenses/Same-origin_policy), without cross-origin redirects, and its {{domxref("NavigateEvent.navigationType", "navigationType")}} is `traverse`, `push`, or `replace`.
+      - The document will undergo a view transition when taking part in a navigation, provided the navigation is [same-origin](/en-US/docs/Web/Security/Defenses/Same-origin_policy), without cross-origin redirects, and its `navigationType` is `traverse`, `push`, or `replace`.
 In the case of `push` or `replace`, the navigation must be initiated by a user interacting with the page content, not by a browser UI feature.
     - `none`
       - The document will not undergo a view transition.

 - `types`
   - Specifies the view transition [types](/en-US/docs/Web/API/View_Transition_API/Using_types) to set on the active view transition for the current and destination documents.
 Possible values are:
     - `<custom-ident>#`
-      - One or more comma-separated {{cssxref("&lt;custom-ident>")}} values representing the types to set.
+      - One or more comma-separated `&lt;custom-ident>` values representing the types to set.
     - `none`
       - No types are set.